 Dr. Denton – Eyelid Lift (blepharoplasty) Surgery in Vancouver

-Blepharoplasty (eyelid lift) effectively corrects the age related changes that occur in the upper and lower eyelid that give the eye a tired, sad and sometimes angry appearance.
+Blepharoplasty (eyelid lift) effectively corrects the age-related changes that occur in the upper and lower eyelid that give the eye a tired, sad and sometimes angry appearance.
 These changes include drooping of skin, bulging of fat and thickening of underlying muscle layers.
-During eyelid lift cosmetic surgery, excess skin and fat is removed from the eyelids using the CO2 laser.
-In many instances, no skin incisions are required to treat the lower eyelids.
-If placed, stitches are removed after only 5 days and most patients are able to return to normal activities within one week of having their eyelid lift procedure here in Vancouver.
+During eyelid lift cosmetic surgery, Dr. Denton removes excess skin and fat from the eyelids using the CO2 laser.
+In fact, in many instances, no skin incisions are required to treat the lower eyelids.
+If placed, stitches are removed after only 5 days and most patients are able to return to normal activities within one week of having their eyelid lift procedure here in our Vancouver state-of-the-art facial plastic surgery clinic.
 Eyelid lift surgery results in a more youthful and rested appearance.

 Although eyelid lift surgery is often performed as a single procedure, a browlift, facelift or skin resurfacing performed at the same time may give superior results.
 Blepharoplasty does not treat dark circles, fine lines and wrinkles around the eyes, however, by adding a Botox™ treatment to the eyelid lift surgery, many of the lines and wrinkles around the eyes can be softened or eliminated.

 As a board certified facial plastic surgeon, Dr. Denton has extensive experience and expertise in blepharoplasty surgery.
 During your consultation, you will have the opportunity to discuss the various treatment options with Dr. Denton in a confidential and unhurried setting.
 Computer imaging will be performed to demonstrate to you the expected result following your eyelid lift procedure.
-Surgery is performed in Dr. Denton’s fully accredited private operating facility in Vancouver, British Columbia.
+Your cosmetic facial plastic surgery is performed in Dr. Denton’s fully accredited private operating facility in Vancouver, British Columbia.

 Learn more about Blepharoplasty (Eyelid Lift)